QuantumMisaka/ATST-Tools/README.md

 - [x] Put calculation setting in an independent file (decoupling *_run.py)
 - [ ] More fiexible options for NEB, Dimer and AutoNEB, like full properties in trajectory file, and fiexibly utilize SCF wavefunction/charge output files from previous calculation.

-## Workflow libraries files and setting
+## Workflow libraries and setting
-All workflow libraries files and re-constructed ASE libraries will be put in `./source` directory. including:
+All workflow library files and re-constructed ASE libraries will be put in `./source` directory. including:
 ```bash
 source
 ├── abacus_autoneb.py